MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

 We note an earlier study~\cite{hu2022palquant} also considers a similar multi-branch setting.
-Our MultiQuant fundamentally differs in application area and motivation.
-First, MultiQuant aims for arbitrary bit-width QNNs while \cite{hu2022palquant} is for a specific bit-width.
-Second, MultiQuant starts from the analysis of the specific quantization error issue in current arbitrary bit-width methods while \cite{hu2022palquant} starts from the deployment of high-bit models on low-bit accelerators.
+Our MBQuant fundamentally differs in application area and motivation.
+First, MBQuant aims for arbitrary bit-width QNNs while \cite{hu2022palquant} targets at a specific bit-width.
+Second, MBQuant starts from the analysis of the specific quantization error in current arbitrary bit-width methods while \cite{hu2022palquant} started from the deployment of high-bit models on low-bit accelerators.